 COVID-19 vaccines DO NOT harm fertility or pregnancy

 There is no data to support the claim that COVID-19 vaccines harm fertility or pregnancy.
-However, there is data that shows pregnant people have an increased risk of experiencing complications from COVID-19.
+There is data that shows pregnant people have an increased risk of experiencing complications from COVID-19.
 People who are pregnant, breastfeeding, or planning to become pregnant are recommended to get vaccinated.

 You can't get COVID-19 from the vaccines

-COVID-19 vaccines cannot make you sick with COVID-19, but it is common to experience side effects after getting vaccinated.
+COVID-19 vaccines cannot make you sick with COVID-19.
+It is common to experience side effects after getting vaccinated.
 Some symptoms include injection site pain, muscle aches, chills, fatigue, and fever.
 These side effects can be treated with over-the-counter medication.

 While COVID-19 vaccines offer great protection from getting severely sick and hospitalized from the virus, it's still possible to experience a breakthrough infection after getting vaccinated.
 Breakthrough infections are typically much milder than COVID-19 infections in people who are unvaccinated.